cemc-oper/reki/README.md

 ## Getting started

+`nwpc-data` has several functions to help users to find one filed from a local GRIB 2 file.

 `load_message_from_file` from `nwpc_data.eccodes` returns a GRIB handler.
 Users can use it to get attrs or values with functions from [eccodes-python](https://github.com/ecmwf/eccodes-python) .

-For example, load 850hPa temperature from GRAPES GFS and get values from GRIB message.
+For example, load 850hPa temperature from GRAPES GFS and get values from the returned message.

 ```pycon
 >>> t = load_message_from_file(